 BFA stands for Bachelor in Fine Arts.
 It is a 3 to 4 years undergraduate course, also known as visual arts in some cases.
 This course includes sculpture, literature, animation, and other specializations from which students can choose according to their interests.

 BFA course provides ample opportunities for graduates to earn and gain popularity and prestige.
 BFA Course allows candidates to develop skills which can also be used in other areas of life.
 It also allows them to build a network for themselves.

-The average fee for the BFA program is INR 30k to INR 3 lakh.
+The average fee for the BFA course is INR 30k to INR 3 lakh.
 After graduation from the BFA course, the average salary is INR 3 lakh to INR 6 lakh per annum.

 LLD stands for Doctor of Law.
 It is a doctoral degree course in law pursued after completing a master's or PhD degree.
 LLD can last from 3 to five years and involve topics related to subjects chosen by students.

-LLD includes research methodologies, the significance of legal research, jurisdiction, etc. To become eligible for the LLD program, students must obtain 50% marks in the qualifying exams by a recognised university.
+LLD includes research methodologies, the significance of legal research, jurisdiction, etc. To become eligible for the LLD course, students must obtain 50% marks in the qualifying exams by a recognised university.

-The average fee for the LLD program is INR 12k to INR 50 lakh.
-After completing the LLD program, the average salary is INR 20 lakh to INR 25 lakh per annum.
+The average fee for the LLD course is INR 12k to INR 50 lakh.
+After completing the LLD course, the average salary is INR 20 lakh to INR 25 lakh per annum.
 Students can find jobs as law professors, general counselors, law researchers, etc.

 To become eligible for the DCL course, students must pass their class 12th with a minimum aggregate of 50% marks.
 The average fee for a DCL course is INR 3.5k to INR 70k.
 The course teaches various topics such as fundamentals of cyber laws, intellectual property issues and cyberspace, cybercrime law, etc.